fkoolhoven/fractol/README.md

 # About the Project

 A project made in accordance with the fractol project which is part of the Codam Core Curriculum.
 This was my introduction into programming graphics.
+For this project it was mandatory to use the schools graphic's library (https://github.com/codam-coding-college/MLX42).

 # Getting Started